LispCookbook/cl-cookbook/lispworks.md

 - There is a **heap size limit** which, if exceeded, causes the image to exit.
 A warning is provided when the limit is approached.

 What does it prevent us to do?
-As an illustration, we can not load this set of libraries together in the same image, it is too much:
+As an illustration, we can not load this set of libraries together in the same image:

 ~~~lisp
 (ql:quickload '("alexandria" "serapeum" "bordeaux-threads" "lparallel" "dexador" "hunchentoot" "quri" "ltk" "cl-ppcre" "mito"))
 ~~~

-You get a warning and if you continue, LispWorks closes.

 - There is a **time limit of 5 hours** for each session, after which LispWorks Personal exits, possibly without saving your work or performing cleanups such as removing temporary files.
 You are warned after 4 hours of use.

 - It is **impossible to build a binary**.
 Indeed, the functions [save-image](http://www.lispworks.com/documentation/lw71/LW/html/lw-95.htm), [deliver](http://www.lispworks.com/documentation/lw71/DV/html/delivery-4.htm#pgfId-852223) (*the* function to create a stand-alone executable), and load-all-patches are not available.

 - **Initialization files are not loaded**.
-  => if you are used to initializing Quicklisp from your `~/.sbclrc` on Emacs, you'll have to load an init file manually every time you start LispWorks (`(load #p"~/.your-init-file`)).
+If you are used to initializing Quicklisp from your `~/.sbclrc` on Emacs, you'll have to load an init file manually every time you start LispWorks (`(load #p"~/.your-init-file`)).

 For the record, the snippet provided by Quicklisp to put in one's startup file is the following: